 Business card – have some inexpensive cards made online at Vista Print. $10-$15 and you are done.
 And, if you really want to be tricky, Vista Print has a “preview” window that displays a business card “proof” that can simply be saved to your computer.
 Use this proof photo to prove you have a business card– it will work- cost = zero

 Business License – to keep it legal and meet city/county requirements, a business license is the first thing a new business should obtain.
-Licenses are relatively inexpensive to acquire, often between $50 and $100.00.
+Licenses are relatively inexpensive to acquire, often free or range between $50 and $100.00.

 Letter of Recommendation – get in contact with a specific exhibitor and ask them to put together a letter of recommendation.
 You know, “We’ve been working with Mary Smith and have sent a recommendation to her to attend the upcoming XYZ Show.
 Mary is new to the industry, but we would like to meet with her while we exhibit” Blah, blah, blah -you get the idea.